ydkb/ydkb.github.io/help/en/bootloader/msd-bootloader.md

 > [!ydda] IMPORTANT:
 > - The method of operating directly from the Finder may not be suitable for macOS 13 Ventura(error code 100093), temporarily switch to the following command line method.
 > - The reason may be that macOS 13 currently has some compatibility issues with various MassStorage Bootloaders. https://github.com/ARMmbed/DAPLink/issues/982
-> - 2022.12.16 After updating macOS 13.1, although the operation in Finder no longer reports an error, but the file is not completely written, please still use the command line to refresh the firmware.
+> - After updating macOS 13.3.1, you can use Finder to operate files to flash the firmware.

 ##### macOS 13 Ventura can use the following methods(Also works on macOS 12)